-In this tutorial we will show you how to install and configuration of Magento eCommerce on your CentOS 7 server.
-For those of you who didn’t know, Magento is one of the worlds most widely used applications for managing E-Commerce sites.
-Magento is fully customizable to meet the users requirements and allowing them to create and launch a fully functional online store in minutes.
+In this tutorial, we will show you how to install and configuration of Magento on CentOS 7.
+For those of you who didn’t know, Magento is one of the world’s most widely used applications for managing E-Commerce sites.
+Magento is fully customizable to meet the user’s requirements and allows them to create and launch a fully functional online store in minutes.
 Magento employs the MySQL relational database management system, the PHP programming language, and elements of the Zend Framework.

-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation Magento in CentOS 7.
+I will show you the step-by-step installation of Magento eCommerce in CentOS 7.

 Install Magento on CentOS 7